 Learn how to tell powerful stories that can influence the world around you.
 Under the individual guidance of the experienced, award-winning photojournalist.

 This one-to-one workshop is designed for photographers who want to improve or start their experience in documentary photography, photojournalism and visual storytelling.
-During the six days in Tbilisi you will cover a chosen subject, combining intensive individual shooting in the city with daily editing and critique sessions with Justyna Mielnikiewicz in her home studio.
+During the six days in Tbilisi you will cover your chosen subject, combining intensive individual shooting in the city with daily editing and critique sessions with Justyna Mielnikiewicz in her home studio.

 Place: Tbilisi, Georgia